Current Research Projects

 The project is being undertaken by the

-Museum of Light and Sound Technology
+Light and Sound Discovery Centre

 Helping to preserve our technological history